Deci-AI/super-gradients/documentation/source/Data.md

 dataloader = dataloaders.get(dataset=dataset, dataloader_params={"batch_size": 4})
 ```

-Note that `dataloader_params` will be unpacked in the `torch.utils.data.DataLoader` constructor, after setting a proper sampler if one is not explicitly set.
+Note that `dataloader_params` will be unpacked in the `torch.utils.data.DataLoader` constructor after setting a proper sampler if one is not explicitly set.

 ## SG DataLoaders